Clergy and Staff

 Jennifer currently lives in Highland Park with her two children, Noah and Rachel.
 She enjoys attending her kids’ sporting events, as well as spending time with family and friends.

-Donna has been here since August 2013.
+Donna has been at Temple Jeremiah since August 2013.
 She is our receptionist and coordinates the calendar, takes RSVPs, and helps out as needed.

 Donna grew up in Skokie and has worked at several synagogues over the years.
 She currently lives in Lincolnshire with her husband, Steve.
 They have two sons (Brian and Danny), one daughter-in-law (Shana, married to Brian), two granddaughters (Tela and Lily), and a labradoodle (Wrigley).
 She enjoys reading, traveling, baking, Mah Jongg, and being with family and friends.